brady-welsh/2019_CampyPerio_Hons/1_ProcessingData.md

     dedupe2.sh \
     in={path to FastQ files for input} out={path to output directory} ac=f

-   This script was then executed on the UofA's HPC: Phoenix using sbatch.
+   This script was then executed on the UofA's HPC; Phoenix, using sbatch.
    #
    **2. Remove Human host reads**